BeppeInfo/BeppeInfo.github.io/_posts/2016-04-25-native_scilab_kernel_jupyter.md

 As said on the previous blog post, this time I'm going to talk more specifically about my GSoC project, which is named "A Native Scilab Kernel for Jupyter".

-So, what is it ?
+"So, what is it ?"

 Well, from my point of view, is a good opportunity to change the views of some of my colleagues.